dinoboards/V9958-Super/docs/strange-issue-1.md

 Only conducted a limited set of testing (main video mode, super modes).
 There may be issues with sprites, other graphic modes and other timing issues the intermittently cause issues.

+## Further Observations (2023-04-07)

+Resolved a lot of hold/setup timing violations.
+Some between the `SSG` and `ADDRESS_BUS` to `SDRAM` have been 'ignored'.
+All others have been 'fixed.

+The `SDRAM` signals are all cross clock domains (the main 27Mhz clk signal and the 108Mhz sdram clocks).

+> I think the reported issues the `SDRAM` timing are effectively avoided, as the read/write operations are controlled by the `DOTSTATE`.
+This will cause the read and writes to be synchronised with double flip-flop operations.
+And I can only guess the analyser is not able to take this in to consideration when reporting.
+It perhaps might be required to have the data flowing from and into the SDRAM implemented more clearly with the double flip-flops.